kanehekili/VideoCut/README.md

 Opencv will not be displaying subtitles nor frametypes.

 ### Changes
+12.05.2024
+* Adapt to pythons new regex escapes
+* Some GUI for GTK improvements

 07.05.2024
 * Switch to pyqt6.
 * Adaption to mpv 0.38